Julia de Burgos: Later years

-Shortly after their arrival in Cuba, Burgos' relationship with Jimenes Grullón began to show tension.
-After trying to save her relationship, she instead left and returned once again to New York, however this time alone, where she took menial jobs to support herself.
-In 1943, she married Armando Marín, a musician from Vieques.
+Shortly after their arrival in Cuba, Burgos' relationship with Jimenes Grullón became strained.
+After trying to save her relationship, she instead left and returned once again to New York in 1942, however this time alone, where she took menial jobs to support herself.
+In 1944, she married Armando Marín, a musician from Vieques.
 In 1947, the marriage also ended in divorce, lapsing Burgos into further depression and alcoholism.

-In February 1953, she wrote one of her last poems, "Farewell in Welfare Island."
+In February 1953, Burgos wrote one of her last poems, "Farewell in Welfare Island."
 It was written during her last hospitalization and is believed by her peers to be one of the only poems she wrote in English.
 In the poem she foreshadows her death and reveals an ever darker concept of life.

 Death

 On June 28, 1953, Burgos left the home of a relative in Brooklyn, where she had been residing.
 She disappeared without leaving a clue as to where she went.

-It was later discovered that on July 6, 1953, she collapsed on a sidewalk in the Spanish Harlem section of Manhattan, and later died of pneumonia at a hospital in Harlem at the age of 39.
+It was later discovered that in the early morning hours of July 5, 1953, she had collapsed on a sidewalk in the Spanish Harlem section of Manhattan, and she died of pneumonia at a hospital in Harlem shortly after midnight on July 6, 1953, at the age of 39.
 Since no one claimed her body and she had no identification on her, the city gave her a pauper's burial on Hart Island, the city's only potter's field.

 Eventually, some of her friends and relatives were able to trace her, find her grave, and claim her body.
 A committee was organized in Puerto Rico, presided over by Dr. Margot Arce de Vázquez, to have her remains transferred to the island.
-Burgos's remains arrived on September 6, 1953 and funeral services for her were held at the Puerto Rican Atheneum.
+Burgos's remains arrived on September 6, 1953, and funeral services for her were held at the Puerto Rican Atheneum.
 She was given a hero's burial at the Municipal Cemetery of Carolina.
 A monument was later built at her burial site by the City of Carolina.